JonPSmith/Net.DistributedFileStoreCache/README.md

 Summary of the read side is:

-- Reads a single cache value took ~25 ns at all levels of of cache side tested.
+- Reads a single cache value took ~25 ns at all levels of cache size evaluated at.
-- Getting a Dictionary of ALL the cache key/values took ~80 ns at all levels of of cache side tested.
+- Getting a Dictionary of ALL the cache key/values took ~80 ns at all levels of cache size evaluated at.

 |          Method | NumKeysAtStart |        Mean |       Error |    StdDev |
 |---------------- |--------------- |------------:|------------:|----------:|